yoavrodeh/class12/PITCHME.md

 ---
 ## Further

-In these two classes we have only scratched the surface of Java's support for concurrency.
+In these classes we have only scratched the surface of Java's support for concurrency.

 There are many more things to know, and here is a very brief overview.